How would Tommy Shelby dress today?

 Q: What is streetwear?

 A: Streetwear is a style of clothing that originated in urban culture.
-It often incorporates elements of casual and sportswear, characterized its relaxed and comfortable aesthetic.
+It often includes casual and comfortable garments such as hoodies, sneakers, and graphic t-shirts.
+Streetwear combines elements of sportswear, hip-hop fashion, and youth subcultures.

 Q: What are slim-fit suits?